Enquire About This Tour Code SEIC Complete Indochina

 We will take a boat trip around the tributaries of the mighty Mekong River which provides an insight into a real perspective of Delta life.
 We will also visit some local businesses from a floating market, rice paper and sweet making place, ceramics factory and tile making shop, rice processing plant, bonsai garden where you can hold a giant snake, taste local fruits, drink tea or snake wine.
 It is a great opportunity to purchase some unique souvenirs to support the local community.
-We will stay with a local family overnight.
 We will be staying in home stays along with other members of your group.
-The accommodation on the Mekong Delta takes us back to basics and has no showers and no hot water.

 Nha Trang is a popular beachside destination for many travellers and is brimming with restaurants, bars and nightlife.
 You can choose to relax and swim in the surrounding crystal clear waters - try your hand at kite surfing, scuba diving or maybe hit the seas on a catamaran.
 To really chill out on the seas you could maybe take a cruise around the islands with a seafood lunch.